UK-SBCoA-EbbertLab/brain_cDNA_discovery/cDNA_pipeline/README.md

 - refecence/assembly ".fa" file.

 - annotation ".gtf" file is preffered.
 Only use ".gff3" if using CHM13.
-Pipeline has an option to handle this, see `Pipeline parameters for STEP 2`.

 ## Pipeline parameters